sekolade/Codeforces-Contests-Submissions/README.md

 # Codeforces-Contests-Submissions
-This is a repository to store my accepted submissions of Codeforces Contests I attended.
+This is a repository to store my accepted submissions from Codeforces Contests I attended.
+# About
+There are over 700 accepted solutions to competitive programming problems on codeforces.com